 Overall, this would be an ideal tent for a small family with younger kids.
 The setup is quick and easy meaning you can spend less time fighting tent poles into sleeves and more time playing with the kids.

-Capacity: 12 | Weight: 61lbs | Height: 6’6” | Dimensions: 16’ x 16’ x 7’8’’ | Bag Dimensions: 52.5” x 14” x 12.5” | Doors: 2 | Power Cord Vent: Yes | Price: $ | Hydrostatic Rating: 600mm | Set Up Time: <2 Minutes
+Capacity: 12 | Weight: 61lbs | Height: 6’6” | Dimensions: 16’ x 16’ x 7’8’’ | Bag Dimensions: 52.5 x 14 x 12.5 inches | Doors: 2 | Power Cord Vent: Yes | Price: $ | Hydrostatic Rating: 600mm | Set Up Time: <2 Minutes

 Some might see this colossal camping tent as excessive, but it’s great for large group camping trips with friends.
 This tent means you can all stay together in the same tent rather than having to split up, making it well-suited to large families with young children as well.

 The three separate rooms offer spacious private areas that can each be used as a bedroom thanks to the canopy attached to the front.
 With the canopy up, the covered area outside is the same size as each room.
-So you’ll have plenty of space to sit in the shade for a living space!
+So you’ll have plenty of space to sit in the shade for a livable space!

 Whilst this tent isn’t cheap, the amount of space you get for the cost of this tent is remarkable.
-Given how easy the tent is to set up as well, the Ozark Trail model offers fantastic value for money.
+Given how easy the tent is to set up as well, the Ozark Trail tent offers fantastic value for money.